howtographql/howtographql/content/frontend/react-apollo/7-filtering-searching-the-list-of-links.md

 <Instruction>

-Also import the `Search` component on top of the file:
+Also import the `Search` component at the top of the file:

 ```js(path=".../hackernews-react-apollo/src/components/App.js")
 import Search from './Search'